JohnathanPi/Visual-ML/README.md

     For each model this edge case
     is caught beforehand by checking if the slope is equal to `np.inf` or `-np.inf`, then handled differently according to the model.
 For logistic regression, the mean of the x-axis values is drawn parallel to the y-axis.
-For linear SVM, decision boundry is set to be the mean of the support vectors, and the margins are drawn around the           minimum and maximum of the support vectors.
+For linear SVM, the decision boundry is set to be the mean of the support vectors, and the margins are drawn around the           minimum and maximum of the support vectors.